August-IE/printf/README.md

 0x11.
-C - printf Project
+C - printf Project (By Augustus Idiata and Chelsea Meyong)

 _printf

 A formatted output conversion of a C program.
 The program is a pseudo- recreation of the C standard library function, printf.

 Sandbox

 The _printf function was coded on an Ubuntu 20.04 LTS machine.

 Usage

 To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header main.h with any main function.

 Example main.c:

 #include "main.h"

 /**